Ananya2001-an/java-practice/src/notes.md

 - `<queue>.contains(ele)` - returns true if the queue contains the specified element else returns false.
 - `<queue>.toArray(new <type>[<queue>.size()])` - converts queue to array.
 - `<priorityqueue>.poll()` - returns smallest element.

-- `Arrays.toString()` - prints the array in a readable format.
-- `Arrays.sort()` - sorts the array in ascending order.
-- `Arrays.binarySearch()` - searches for an element in the array and returns the index of the element if found else returns a negative value.
-- `Arrays.copyOf(original array, new length)` - returns a copy of the array with new size; bigger.
 - `Collections.addAll(queue, array)` - creates queue from array elements.

 > `Set<> set = new HashSet/TreeSet/LinkedHashSet<>();` to create a set.